ksh04023/ksh04023.github.io/_posts/Algorithm/2020-12-28-make-your-own-blog-with-github-pages.markdown

 <img src="https://jekyllrb.com/img/logo-2x.png" alt="drawing" height="100"/>

 - Jekyll is a simple, static, blog-aware framework website generator written in Ruby.
 You can refer to the [Jekyll docs](https://jekyllrb.com) or [Github repository](https://github.com/jekyll/jekyll).
-- You can write your post in an easy way using markdown, which can be transferred to HTML by Jekyll.
-- It can be easily hosted using [Github Pages](https://pages.github.com/).
+- You can make your own blog in a very simple way using Jekyll, which can be easily hosted using [Github Pages](https://pages.github.com/).